 His recent highlights include:

-- LCIA Arbitration: Advising a private equity company owned by two major financial institutions in a high-value commercial fraud dispute concerning the oil and gas industry, led by Michael Swainston QC and James Duffy.
+- LCIA Arbitration: Advising the claimant private equity company owned by two major financial institutions in a high-value commercial fraud dispute concerning the oil and gas industry, led by Michael Swainston QC and James Duffy.
+Award of over $40 million in favour of the claimant.

 - Financial Regulation and Investigations: Counsel to the Dame Linda Dobbs Review.
 Advising on a review into Lloyds Banking Group led by Dame Linda Dobbs, concerning whether evidence of fraud and corruption were properly investigated and reported to relevant authorities, led by Peter Carter QC, Adam Wiseman QC and Eleanor Davison.